AdobeDocs/commerce-operations.en/help/performance/application-server.md

    ```

-7. Add updated files to the git index with this command:
+1. Add updated files to the git index with the following command:

    ```bash
    git add -f .magento/routes.yaml application-server/.magento/*
    ```

-8. Commit your changes with this command:
+1. Commit your changes with this command:

    ```bash
    git commit -m "AppServer Enabled"